 Project Title: Balikashram: Sanpada Project

 The Balikashram- Sanpada Project was started in June 1999 in Navi-Mumbai at Sanpada.
+IDRF has been partners since 2008 and sending grants to support this project.
 In this three-storied building about 54 destitute girls in the age-group of 4 to 16 years are provided shelter, nourishment, medical care and educational and developmental facilities.
 These girls from economically weaker sections of the society are getting education as well as personality development classes so that when they go back to their families, they feel more confident and self-reliant.
 During the academic year, several events and competitions are held and the girls are encouraged to participate in order to ensure their all-round personality development.

 Organization also conducts various vocational courses such as: tailoring, fashion designing, beautician, and henna application, etc. for girls at the Balikashram as well as other women from economically weaker section of the society.